 Since they're of such importance for the USPTO, it is vital to understand how to identify these criteria in terms of how they relate to your product and how to properly describe these characteristics.

 While there is no magic formula that can guarantee success with an invention idea.
 Laws governing software, like all forms of patent protection, vary in different jurisdictions.
 Having a confidential consultation with a trained professional can usually eliminate many of the uncertainties that new inventors face.
 If you were to go it alone, you'd have to spend a lot of time looking up different services and juggling all sorts of accounts, payments, requests, and due dates.
-A patent service company can centralize all your patent application efforts into one location and make it easier to stay on track and address next steps has they arise.
+A patent service company can centralize all your patent application efforts into one location and make it easier to stay on track and address next steps have they arise.
 Such a service is plenty helpful in an industry full of potential pitfalls and the fact that they can lower costs too, is more frosting on the cake.